-The Parish Council are aware that residents have been asking if the grass on the village green could be cut.
+The Parish Council is aware that residents have been asking if the grass on the village green could be cut.
 As the Parish Council is not responsible for the village green and the trustees refuse to allow us to cut the grass, we are not in a position to cut it.

 The Village Hall Diary is now available online and we're able to take bookings by email.

 Why not try us for your wedding party, birthday party, class, or meeting?

 Barratt Homes are proposing to develop a site at the Alphington end of Waybrook Lane.
 Clicking this text will take you to the planning proposals.
 Further information is available from the Parish Clerk.